JohnTigue/idots/README.md

 - Any data source using the [Outbreak Time Series Specification] (https://github.com/JohnTigue/EbolaMapper/wiki/Outbreak-Time-Series-Specification-Overview) can be specified as an URL parameter, or specified within the code.

 [The default settings are sane](http://en.wikipedia.org/wiki/Convention_over_configuration) such that you can just grab a copy, throw the files up on a web server, and quickly be up and running.

+## Outbreak Time Series Specification
+This project defines the [Outbreak Time Series Specification](https://github.com/JohnTigue/EbolaMapper/wiki/Outbreak-Time-Series-Specification-Overview).
+The data model described in the Specification is very specific and simple: the Spec quantifies only population level information for plotting epidemic curves.
+The Spec is not intended to address things like line listing nor contact tracing; doing so would involve a much greater level of complexity, technically and politically.

+The Spec is designed to quantify population level information for epidemic curves time series.
+The Spec is not intended to address things like line listing nor contact tracing.
+The Spec is really not designed for health care settings with individual patients identified; addressing individuals would involve a much greater level of complexity, technically and politically, than what The Spec models.

+The Spec can optionally break down case data into sub-populations at a give location.
+Arguably, taken to the logical extreme, a population could be of size one, with one population for each person...
+But really The Spec is designed for population level data not individual level data.

+The Spec allows for locations to be named states, counties, cities, etc.
+Alternatively, locations can also be identified by (long, lat) coordinates, to arbitrary precision.

+## Privacy concerns
+[Personally Identifiable Information (PII)](http://en.wikipedia.org/wiki/Personally_identifiable_information) concerns are always real but are orthoganal to The Spec.
+PII could become a concern if the coordinates are very precise or if populations are extremely small.
+So, if privacy is a concern then simply do not publish high-resolution data on populations and locations.
+For example, only publish location resolution down to ADM2 subdivision names.

 ### More info
 The best place to go for more information is the [EbolaMapper project's wiki](https://github.com/JohnTigue/EbolaMapper/wiki).